QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 QSC_EXPORT_API size_t qsc_encoding_base64_decoded_size (const char *input, size_t length)

-Encodes a byte array to a Base64 string.
+Encode a byte array to a Base64 string.

 QSC_EXPORT_API size_t qsc_encoding_base64_encoded_size (size_t length)